webrecorder/specs/README.md

 ### Web Pack/Web Bundle

-The web bundle/web packaing spec attempts to solve some similar issues.
+The web bundle/web packaging spec attempts to solve some similar issues.
 Web Bundles use CBOR for serialization of HTTP request/responses, and also include an index.
 However, it can not be used to store existing web archive (WARC) data.

 More Info: https://wicg.github.io/webpackage/draft-yasskin-wpack-bundled-exchanges.html